kayex/chalmers-chop/README.md

 **chop** `[noun]` *An individual cut or portion of meat, as mutton, lamb, veal, or pork, usually one containing a rib.*

 # Usage
-Chalmer's Chop exposes both a binary for outputting menus as JSON as well as a Go API.
-Fetches both weekly menus and more detailed daily menus.
+Chalmer's Chop exposes both a Go API, as well as a standalone binary for fetching the menus and outputting them as JSON.

 ## Go API
 ```go